Munsey History, Family Crest & Coats of Arms

 Early Notables of the Munsey family (pre 1700)

-More information is included under the topic Early Munsey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Munsey Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Munsey (post 1700) +

 - Sue Munsey, American Democratic Party politician, Candidate for U.S. Representative from Florida 15th District, 1994

 - George P. Munsey, American politician, Mayor of Laconia, New Hampshire, 1915-17

 - Al B. Munsey (1873-1938), American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 1928

 - Nelson Emory Munsey (1948-2009), American football cornerback